laro/Cilia/6 .../4 Discarded Ideas.md

 - `lang "C++" { ... }`
 - `lang "Cilia" { ... }`
 - `lang "C" { ... }`
-- Could be lLimited to top level.
+Could be limited to top level.
-- Could be extended to other languages as well, but technically this is limited to languages where the scope is marked with `{ }`.
+Could be extended to other languages as well, but technically this is limited to languages where the scope is marked with `{ }`.

+> Note:
+> Mixing languages at file level is complicated already, and it is not desirable to have
+> wild combinations of Cilia and C/C++ source code in one file anyway.

 ## Versioning